Spartanburg is one of the most populated cities in South Carolina.

 The bike trails are great, too.

-Those with a penchant for thrill and adventure will definitely love this area.
+Those with a penchant for thrill and adventure will love Croft State Park.

 Look at Beautiful Conifers at Hatcher Garden and Woodland Preserve

-Spread over a vast area of 10 acres, Hatcher Garden and Woodland Preserve is a beautiful public garden.
+Spread over ten acres, Hatcher Garden and Woodland Preserve is a beautiful public garden.

-Once you set foot here, you'll find that it is no wonder that this spot is one of the most visited places in Spartanburg.
+Once you set foot here, you'll find this spot is one of the most visited places in Spartanburg.

-The conifer garden inside is especially famous and displays as many as 200 species of different types of conifers in a range of plants, like trees or shrubs.
+The conifer garden inside is especially famous and displays as many as 200 species of conifers in various plants, like trees or shrubs.

-Some of the species that you can find here include spruces, pines, firs, junipers, sequoias, and more.
+Some species you can find here include spruces, pines, firs, junipers, sequoias, and more.

 Creeping cypresses are also there, including the bald cypress.

-The Hatcher family built this garden by raising money in addition to using their own funds.
+The Hatcher family built this garden by raising money and using their funds.

-They were not very wealthy or from an affluent class but had a really great idea.
+They were not wealthy or from an affluent class but had a great idea.

-They had a great creative vision, which can definitely be seen in the way the garden was built and in all the beautiful varieties of plants, flowers, and shrubs planted here.
+They had a great creative vision, evident in how the garden was built and in all its beautiful plants, flowers, and shrubs.

 Visit the Spartanburg Historic District

-A proud member of the list of National Register of Historic Places since 1983, the Spartanburg Historic District is a very important part of the city.
+A proud National Register of Historic Places member since 1983, the Spartanburg Historic District is an essential part of the city.

-The original district was actually in Morgan Square and featured the famous Daniel Morgan monument.
+The original district was in Morgan Square and featured the famous Daniel Morgan monument.

 Later, it was expanded for commercial and economic reasons.